-“Mary-Jane Foster is an ideal chief to lead Interval House and its workin responding to victims of domestic violence,” says Karen Jarmoc, president and CEO of the Connecticut Coalition Against Domestic Violence or CCADV.
+“Mary-Jane Foster is an ideal chief to lead Interval House and its work in responding to victims of domestic violence,” says Karen Jarmoc, former president and CEO of the Connecticut Coalition Against Domestic Violence or CCADV.
 “She offers the perfect mix of advocacy and strategic thinking which will be so important to Interval House and all domestic violence providers in the state as we collectively move forward to advance policy and practice to most effectively support victims and their families.”

 Heather K. Flannery

-Director of Development
+Director of Advancement

 Amanda Delaura has the pleasure of spearheading both fundraising and outreach initiatives to raise the profile of Interval House and ensure we have the financial support to help clients.
 Having exclusively worked in the nonprofit world, she has held roles in marketing, communications, and advancement at the Smithsonian American Art Museum in Washington, DC; the Wadsworth Atheneum Museum of Art; and Malta House of Care.
 Amanda is a member of the Hartford Business Journal’s 40 Under Forty Class of 2016 and a survivor herself, which fuels her passion for the Interval House mission.